16 Top-Rated Resorts in Egypt

 All rooms are classically styled and come with balconies overlooking the pool, gardens, or beach.

-For those looking for a more exclusive experience, the Royal Savoy Hotel & Villas complex inside the main resort offers their own private beach, terrace, and swimming pool and contemporary-styled suite rooms and villas.
+For those looking for a more exclusive experience, the Royal Savoy Hotel & Villas complex inside the main resort offers its own private beach, terrace, swimming pool, and contemporary-styled suite rooms and villas.

 Address: Soho Square, Sharm el-Sheikh, Sinai Peninsula